 To conclude, you shouldn’t necessarily run to ZuluTrade alternatives because of the downsides listed above.
 These are problems with most similar sites.
 As long as you are aware of the risks and willing to put in the time, you may still make attractive gains.

 Trading should not be performed outside of ZuluTrade’s market hours.
 The market opens on at Sunday 22:00 UTC and closes Friday at 22:00 UTC.
 During Eastern time daylight saving, the market will open on Sunday at 21:00 UTC and close Friday at 21:00 UTC.

 Note trading hours are close to competitors and similar sites.

 Contact & Customer Support

-If you have any technical issues or account requests, such as to change leverage, simply head over to the ZuluTrade homepage.
+If you have any technical issues or account requests, such as changing leverage, simply head over to the ZuluTrade homepage.
 From there you can find live chat is available 24 hours a day.
 This is the most popular method of contact for ZuluTrade users at present.

 On top of that, there is email and phone support to 10 countries, plus a 24-hour hotline.
 You can also go about using the ZuluTrade website to submit feedback via an online form or by selecting ‘contact us’.
 The website is available in all of the following languages:

-In fact, their long-term commitment to reliable customer support was recognised with a BrokerNotes triple AAA support rating.
+In fact, their long-term commitment to reliable customer support was recognized with a BrokerNotes triple AAA support rating.

 Overall, the ZuluTrade.com offering is attractive to traders of all experience levels.
 The ever-growing number of users alone demonstrates that.
 Yet despite being user-friendly, the service does work best if you opt for the company’s own brokerage, AAAFx.